seanwhs/AI-for-Everyone---Your-New-Superpower/labs/lab1-sarcopenia.md

 # 🧪 Lab Guide: The Sarcopenia Project

 ## Objective

 Create a **senior-friendly educational video** on sarcopenia by:

 1. Generating a clear, non-technical article with AI
 2. Saving it as a PDF
-3. Converting the PDF into a short explainer video using a **free AI video generation tool**
+3. Converting the PDF into a short explainer video using a **free AI video generation tool** (Fliki)

+This lab demonstrates how **one well-written document** can be transformed into multimedia content with minimal effort.

+---

+## Workflow Overview

 ```
           ┌───────────────┐
           │  Step 1:      │